kilowhat/kilowhat.net/flarum-extensions-wordpress.md

 - [Shield Security](https://en-gb.wordpress.org/plugins/wp-simple-firewall/): 2FA (Flarum login bypasses 2FA).
 - [Ultimate Member](https://wordpress.org/plugins/ultimate-member/): custom login forms not supported.

+Flarum extensions verified incompatible:

+- [FriendsOfFlarum Night Mode](https://discuss.flarum.org/d/21492-friendsofflarum-night-mode): causes the CSS to not load in the comments iframe.

 Up to version 1.4.0 of the Flarum extension, [FriendsOfFlarum Follow Tags](https://discuss.flarum.org/d/20525-friendsofflarum-follow-tags) would not render the Wordpress post content and [Reflar Webhooks](https://discuss.flarum.org/d/17812-webhooks-by-reflar) would fail to send new discussion hooks.
 This is fixed since version 1.5.0 of the Flarum extension.